M-PERSIC/Advent-of-Code-Solutions/README.md

-# Advent of Code 2023
+# Advent of Code Solutions

-Advent of Code 2023 solutions written in Julia 1.9.
-Available under the MIT license.
+Various Advent of Code solutions.
+Available under the MIT-0 license.